 The securities you are buying are not listed

 The securities you are buying are not listed on any stock exchange and they may never be listed.
-You may the Issuer's business.
-You may not receive ongoing information about this issuer.
+You may never be able to sell these securities.

 The issuer of your securities is a non-reporting issuer